rishav-eulb/swapVM/QUICK_START.md

 ./deploy-all.sh
 ```

-### "No Opportunities Found"
+### "No Liquidity"

-This is normal!
-Arbitrage opportunities appear when:
+This is expected after initial deployment!
-1. Market price changes
-2. Oracle updates (PseudoArbitrageAMM)
-3. ConcentratedAMM prices become stale

-**To test manually:**
+**To add liquidity:**
-- Create price differences by trading on one AMM
+- Create positions on Concentrated AMM with specific price ranges
-- Wait for oracle to update
-- Bot should detect the gap
+- Deploy strategies on Pseudo-Arbitrage AMM with oracle pricing
+- Both AMMs will share the Aqua liquidity layer

 ### "Transaction Reverts"